 Apple Macintosh is a line of computers introduced by Steve Jobs and Steve Wozniak of Apple Inc. on January 24th, 1984.
-The first computer in the line was called Mac 128k and although it was a less-costly successor to the Apple Lisa, the it was also less advanced.
-The Mac 128k was known for its an easy-to-use GUI that utilized icons, windows, and a mouse for point and click operation as opposed to the IBM computers at the time, which used MS-DOS.
+The first computer in the line was called Mac 128K, and although it was a less expensive successor to the Apple Lisa, it was also less advanced.
+The Mac 128K was known for its easy-to-use GUI that utilized icons, windows, and a mouse for point and click operation as opposed to the IBM computers at the time, which used MS-DOS.

 Macintosh (often abbreviated as Mac) computers first gained popularity amongst consumers with a famous commercial shown during the 1984 Super Bowl.
 The line continues today with the latest models under the name iMac for desktop computers and MacBook for laptop computers.